The Mercer County Golden Eagles girls basketball team defeated Stark County, 66-43 Wednesday night.

 Madison Paxson led Stark County with 24 points while Ashley Phillips chipped in with 13.

-Page 2 of 2 - The Golden Eagles will play at home Wednesday against Annawan.
+The Golden Eagles will play at home Wednesday against Annawan.